kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse-msinnovation.md

 ![New lakehouse.](./Images/Analyze-data-in-data-warehouse.png)

+## Lab objectives

+In this exercise, you will complete the following tasks:

+- Task 1: Create a Data Warehouse
+- Task 2: Create tables and insert data
+- Task 3: Define a Data Model

 ## Get started with data warehouses in Microsoft Fabric

 In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
 Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics, including the ability to insert, update, and delete data in the tables.